TotalMiner/totalminer.github.io/cs/terrain_opt.md

 ## More Optimization

-Now it starts to become harder to optimize, and we are now getting into general C# optimization techniques.
-I will present a few techniques here which are relatively easy to implement.
+Now it starts to become harder to optimize, and we must use general C# optimization techniques.
+I will present a few techniques here which are relatively easy to do.

-The main thing to remember is even the smallest improvement can have a big final improvment because the `GenerateChunk()` and `DecorateChunk()` methods are called thousands of times for each world.
+The main thing to remember is even the smallest improvement can make a big difference because the `GenerateChunk()` and `DecorateChunk()` methods are called many thousands of times for each world.
 Eg. If you can improve your chunk Generation speed by just 1 millisecond, that will allow the game to generate a 1024 x 1024 world faster by up to 16 seconds.

-All optimization should be done using Release builds to ensure more accurate performance timings.

 The first thing we need to know to optimize is how fast the current code executes.
 For this we need a `StopWatch` object.

+All optimization should be done using Release builds to ensure more accurate performance timings.

 Add a StopWatch declaration under your `blockCache` declaration and a static maxTicks field:
 ```cs